-The Governing Body will approve this Policy at each review, ensure it complies with the law and hold the Headteacher to account for its implementation.
+The Governing Body will approve this Policy at each review and has a duty to :

-The Governing Body will appoint a link governor to monitor the effectiveness of this Policy in conjunction with the full Governing Body.
-This is always a different person from the DSL.

-The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher, where appropriate (see Appendix 3).

-All governors will read Keeping Children Safe in Education.
+- Ensure it complies with the law and hold the Headteacher to account for its implementation. - Appoint a link governor to monitor the effectiveness of this Policy in conjunction with the full Governing Body.
+This is always a different person from the DSL. - Ensure that the Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher, where appropriate (see Appendix 3). - Read Keeping Children Safe in Education - Be aware of the School's Local Safeguarding Arrangements.